-There’s a scary thought for you this Halloween.
-You’ve heard it a million times, candy and sugar are bad for your teeth, they cause your teeth to rot… but is it true?
-Almost 600 million pounds of candy is purchased every year for Halloween, the average American consuming 3.4 pounds over Halloween for themselves, and their little trick-or-treaters are ingesting about 3 cups of sugar when they get home with their bags of treats.
-That is A LOT of sugar!
+You’ve heard it a million times—candy and sugar are bad for your teeth, they cause your teeth to rot—but is it true?
+Almost 600 million pounds of candy is purchased every year for Halloween, with the average American consuming 3.4 pounds over Halloween for themselves.
+Little trick-or-treaters are ingesting about 3 cups of sugar when they get home with their bags of treats.
+Can it be that bad?
+The short answer is yes.

 Limit the amount of time sugar has with your teeth.
 Beware of sticky candies or hard candies that aren’t sugar free.
 Sticky candies like caramels, laffy-taffy, candy corns have a tendency to stick to your teeth and stay there for a long time because they are harder for saliva to wash away.
 Hard candies, like hard caramels or jolly ranchers also keep sugar swishing around the mouth.
 The longer sugar is present in the mouth, the more time bacteria has to feed.

 Just remember, everything in moderation.
-Have fun, enjoy the season, but remember to be good to your body, your teeth, and your health.
+Have fun, but remember to be good to your body, your teeth, and your health.